Introduction: Achieving More with Predictable Pipeline

 Engagement: If everything has gone according to plan, your customer is engaged with your solution at this point, and eager to explore more ways to work with you.

-Give your customer new ways to expand/renew their current contract.
+Give your customer new and novel ways to expand/renew their current contract.

-Advocacy/Loyalty: By now, your customer has become a strong advocate of yours.
-Great job!
+Advocacy/Loyalty: By now, your customer has become a strong advocate of yours, and they have trust in your business.
 Reward their loyalty and celebrate their achievements by asking for referrals and testimonials on their behalf!

 This will go a long way with your customer and may even help you move potential buyers through the selection phase of their journey.